HEC working out affordable mobile packages for online education: Dr Banuri

-In an exclusive talk with APP on Thursday, HEC Chairman Dr Tariq Banuri pointed out that that it had signed an agreement with the mobile companies to facilitate the students with affordable mobile Internet packages, especially for those living in remote and far-lung areas.
+In an exclusive talk with APP, HEC Chairman Dr Tariq Banuri pointed out that it had signed an agreement with the mobile companies to facilitate the students with affordable mobile Internet packages, especially for those living in remote and far-flung areas.

 He said additional agreements were being signed with telecom companies to ensure affordable Internet packages for students in case of initiating online education system.